CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT246 Operating System/5. Process and Memory Management/Chapter 1: Process Management.md

   - **Concurrency Control**: Concurrency Control are used to prevent data inconsistencies in systems with multiple concurrent processes.
 This mechanisms ensure that the concurrent processes do not access the same data at the same time, leading to inconsistencies and corruption.

 ## Processor Scheduling
-Processor Scheduling is also known as short-term schdeuling.
+Processor Scheduling is also known as short-term scheduling.
 It is to optimise the allocation of the processor time.
 It is important as it detemines which process will be executed by the processor. <br>
 There are two types of CPU scheduling Algorithms
 1. **Preemptive Scheduling**: Used when process switches from runnning state to ready state or from the waiting state to the ready state.
 2. **Non-preemptive Scheduling**: Used when a process terminates, or when a process switches from running state to waiting state.